Author

 Twin and triple-wall poly, real snow-load ratings, and heating that pencils out.
 The picks that survive a hard winter and stretch the season.

 Quick answer: For a cold climate the right greenhouse is about insulation and snow-load rating first, brand second.
 Twin-wall or triple-wall polycarbonate (R-1.7 to R-2.8) and Solexx twin-wall polyethylene (R-2.1 to R-2.3) hold heat far better than single-pane glass (R-0.9), which can roughly halve your winter heating bill, and a steep roof sheds snow instead of holding it.
 In heavy-snow regions the frame has to be rated for your local ground-snow load, so confirm that figure before you buy.
-The honest short list is Solexx and Palram/Canopia Glory for value and Exaco/Riga or Hoklartherm for a stronger build, each paired with added insulation, a thermostatic heater, and proper anchoring.
+The honest short list is Solexx and Palram/Canopia Glory for value, and the Exaco Riga, built in Germany by Hoklartherm, for a stronger arched build with 8mm to 16mm multi-wall glazing.

 GreenhouseCold ClimateRoundupPolycarbonateSnow LoadSeason Extension